Former Washington kicker Tim Horn has committed to the Owls. He fills a major area of need for the 2022 Rice Football recruiting class.

 The 2022 Rice football recruiting class had checked a lot of boxes entering the final weeks leading up to the Early Signing Period.
 The Owls had their quarterback, some trench bullies on the offensive and defensive side of the ball and several skill players.
 What they lacked entering mid-December, was a kicker.

 Finding a kicker had understandably skyrocketed on the priority list as the fall progressed.
 The Owls had thought they’d had a multi-year solution set in stone, but reality hit hard.
-Rice made one field goal longer than 30 yards this season.
+Rice made two field goals longer than 30 yards this season.

 Not having tremendous range is one thing, but being bound to nothing more than chip shots is problematic.
 It simply won’t work if you want to consistently win college football games.